joecerniglia/climatechange/README.md

 When looking at the thick blue band in the middle of each graph, bear in mind that this is a cluster of values tending toward the average </br>
 monthly climate over a given year.
 High uncertainty and/or extreme weather events on the first of each month can on rare occasions make </br>
 50-year average appear distorted, when in fact it is merely reflecting values outside the blue band.

+The smoothing algorithm used for smoothed distributions is a Savitsky-Golay filter, pioneered by chemist Abraham Savitsky (1919-1989) and mathematician
+Marcel J.E.
+Golay (1902-1989).

+Special thanks must be accorded to:

+Bryan Van de Ven, co-inventor of the Python Bokeh library that makes these graphs possible, and whose "Weather Examples" source code provided a starting point for this graph; and

+Jo Lorden, whose Medium article, provided useful instruction on the special requirements for deploying this website to Heroku. https://medium.com/@jodorning/how-to-deploy-a-bokeh-app-on-heroku-486d7db28299.